Eth-H/ResourceSummaries/guides/unix/info/device_files.md

         lsscsi

 dd
-    reads input from a file or data stream and writes it to a file or data stream.
+    reads input from a file or data stream and writes it to a file or data stream
     //if, of: read from/output to file (not stdin/stdout)
     //bs: blk size, read/write this many bytes per time (can use k m abbreviations)
     //count: num blks to cp